 One Championship’s rendition of The Apprentice is the first of its kind, featuring contestants who are more than just business-minded leaders

-These 16 contestants hail from all around the world, with two homegrown talents, Alvin Ang and Joy Koh, also making the cut for the competition.
+16 participating contestants hailed from all around the world, with two homegrown talents, Alvin Ang and Joy Koh, also making the cut for the competition.
 The grand prize?
 A year-long, US$250,000 (S$336,647) contract to be Sityodtong’s eyes and ears.
 But The Apprentice: One Championship Edition slightly departs from the standard business theme, with the addition of high-stress, physical challenges that the candidates have to participate in – think Fear Factor meets Shark Tank.
 One Championship’s world champions are also featured in the competition, along with leading entrepreneurs including the likes of Anthony Tan of Grab, Patrick Grove of Catcha Group and Ankiti Bose of Zilingo.

 How has being a part of this global TV show been for you?